spring-attic/spring-integration-kafka/README.md

 data at constant time.
 For more information on Kafka and its design goals, please see [Kafka main page](http://kafka.apache.org/)

 Spring Integration Kafka adapters are built for Kafka 0.8 and since 0.8 is not backward compatible with any previous versions, Spring Integration will not support any Kafka versions prior to 0.8.
-As of this writing, Kafka 0.8 is still WIP.
+As of this writing, Kafka 0.8 is still WIP, however a beta release is available [here](http://http://kafka.apache.org/downloads.html).

 Checking out and building
 -----------------------------